Featured Researcher - Archive

 - Solar Corundum Crystallization (May 2024)

-Joe Coventry (Australian National University)
+Joe Coventry (ANU)

 Joe Coventry is an Associate Professor in the School of Engineering at the Australian National University.
 His expertise is in the field of concentrating solar power (CSP) and thermal energy storage (TES), and he has a broad research portfolio thematically organised around core skills in heat transfer, thermodynamics, optical and mechanical analysis.
 He has published over 100 peer reviewed journal and conference papers, 2 book chapters and 6 patents.
 In 2023, Joe was part of a team that won the SolarPACES Technology Innovation Award for development of a highly efficient and durable solar absorber coating.
 Along with his academic interests, Joe is motivated by working with industry partners to help drive uptake and rapid decarbonisation in both power and industrial sectors.
 He holds an ANU Translational Fellowship, with the objective of breaking down barriers between universities and industry, has partnered with over 20 companies from start-ups to heavy industrials, in their renewable and decarbonisation efforts.
 Prior to joining ANU, Joe led an engineering team at Wizard Power, in the commercialisation of ANU’s Big Dish technology.
 Within HelioCon, Joe contributed to the road mapping exercise in Year 1, and development of optical characterisation techniques for mirror panels, camera-based measurement methods to quantify soiling on mirrors, and techno-economic analysis to quantify the benefits of high-accuracy heliostats.